Protecting Your Doors from Winter Weather

 Keeping doors healthy in winter

-Seasonal weather can have a notable impact on your entry doors.
+Seasonal weather can have a notable impact on your front doors.
 But understanding what causes the damage makes it easy to find ways to make sure your doors don’t suffer the damaging impact of the elements.

-InsulatingSealing helps prevent cold air from passing through gaps in the doorway, but it’s also important to know that warm air isn’t getting out.
+InsulatingSealing helps keep cold air from passing through gaps in the doorway, but it’s also important to know that warm air isn’t getting out.
 Notably with sliding doors that take up more wall space than other doors, it’s vital to make sure that warm air isn’t being lost through convection.

-Adding a draft-excluding strip along the bottom of sliding doors or at the base of entryway doors produces a barrier against warm air leaving through the lower track or bottom of the door.
+Placing a draft-excluding strip along the bottom of sliding doors or at the base of entryway doors produces a barrier against warm air leaving through the lower track or bottom of the door.